 A national survey of over 250 superintendents, directors, principals, and teachers performed by Unique Logic + Technology finds that only 22% of the respondents believe their school accommodates the needs of ADHD students and only 19% indicated that their college or university adequately prepared them to teach these students.
-According to the report that was released in early January, many of the respondents admitted ignoring the ADHD problem and ignoring federal laws.
+According to the recent report, many of the respondents admitted ignoring the ADHD problem and ignoring federal laws.
 (Unique Logic + Technology manufactures the Play Attention integrated learning system.)

 A Texas school administrator says, "I also see a need for the university to address this in teacher prep programs.
 It would be tremendously helpful for new teachers to have a factual base on ADHD, so they may dispel some of the myths that are associated with this disorder."

 A university educator responds, "When I was in school (graduate), people didn't really talk about ADHD.
 It was seen almost as a new diagnosis.
 Children were still "grouped" as LD.
 It appears that every 5 or so years we get a new vogue diagnosis.
 This further compounds the problem in that children are given a label simply because that's what people are studying at the time; sort of a you see what you want to see and get what you expect phenomenon.
 (If you are thinking ADHD, you'll come to a diagnosis of ADHD simply because that's what you expected.)

 Responses indicate that there is a disconnection between the university and the teachers it trains as this Florida teacher points out, "A problem that I found in the university system.
 The teachers teaching are only theory based professors.
 They do not have hands on experience with ADHD kids, so they are working with ideas presented by other people.
 There is a world of difference."